ShawnBeasleyOTRS/doc-installation/content/updating.rst

    Do not continue the upgrading process if this script did not work properly for you.
 Otherwise malfunction or data loss may occur.

+The migration script also checks if ACLs and system configuration settings are correct.
+In case of an invalid system configuration setting, script will offer you an opportunity to fix it by choosing from a list of possible values.
+In case the script runs in a non-interactive mode, it will try to automatically fix invalid settings.
+If this fails, you will be asked to manually update the setting after the migration.

+If there are outdated ACLs, the system will not be able to fix them automatically, and they need to be corrected by the administrator.
+Please see the last step for manual changes for details.

 Step 5: Update Installed Packages
 ---------------------------------